dami-gupta-git/tumor_board_v2/README.md

 **Current Validation Performance: 78% accuracy | 92% Tier I F1 score** *(on SNP/indel variants only)*

 **TL;DR**:
-Molecular tumor boards manually review cancer variants to assign clinical actionability—a time-consuming process requiring expert panels.
-This research tool automates that workflow by fetching variant evidence from genomic databases (CIViC, ClinVar, COSMIC) and using LLMs to assign AMP/ASCO/CAP tier classifications, mimicking expert judgment.
+Molecular tumor boards manually review somatic cancer variants to assign clinical actionability tiers—a time‑consuming process that requires expert panels.
+This research tool automates that workflow by fetching variant evidence from genomic databases (CIViC, ClinVar, COSMIC) and using LLMs to assign AMP/ASCO/CAP somatic variant tier classifications, mimicking expert judgment.
+It includes  logging of intermediate reasoning steps and evidence sources to support explainability and auditability of decisions made.
+A separate validation framework benchmarks LLM‑assigned tiers against expert‑curated “gold‑standard” classifications.

-Planned: a two-phase agentic architecture—collaborative agents gather evidence, then adversarial agents (Advocate vs Skeptic) debate before an Arbiter assigns the final tier.
-Includes a validation framework to benchmark LLM accuracy against gold-standard classifications.
+Planned: a two-phase agentic architecture
+Phase I: Collaborative evidence building (data enrichment).
+Phase II: Adversarial tumor‑board–style debate that mimics real MTB dynamics.

-This is a research prototype exploring whether LLMs can approximate clinical decision-making; not for actual clinical use.
+This is a research prototype exploring whether LLMs can approximate molecular tumor‑board decision‑making; strictly not for clinical use.

 **Note**: This tool is specifically designed for SNPs and small indels (missense, nonsense, insertions, deletions, frameshifts)..
 Other variant types (fusions, amplifications, splice variants, etc.) are intentionally excluded to maintain focus and accuracy on point mutations.